Liraglutide: Controversy

-In 2010, Novo Nordisk breached the ABPI's code of conduct by failing to provide information about side effects, and by promoting it prior to being granted market authorization.
+In 2010, Novo Nordisk breached the Association of the British Pharmaceutical Industry's (ABPI) code of conduct by failing to provide information about side effects, and by promoting it prior to being granted market authorization.

-In 2012, the non-profit consumer advocacy group Public Citizen petitioned the U.S. Food and Drug Administration (FDA) to immediately remove liraglutide from the market because they concluded that risks of thyroid cancer and pancreatitis outweigh any documented benefits.
+In 2012, the non-profit consumer advocacy group Public Citizen petitioned the US Food and Drug Administration (FDA) to immediately remove liraglutide from the market because they concluded that risks of thyroid cancer and pancreatitis outweigh any documented benefits.